 Paths are searched for applications to register with the Launch Service database.

-The Launch Service database controls the contents of the 'Open With' contextual menu.
+The Launch Service database controls the Finder's 'Open With' right click, contextual menu.

 lsregister is not on the system path so run it using the full path as below.